temporalio/cli/temporalcli/commandsmd/commands.md

 * `--codec-endpoint` (string) - Endpoint for a remote Codec Server.
 Env: TEMPORAL_CODEC_ENDPOINT.
 * `--codec-auth` (string) - Sets the authorization header on requests to the Codec Server.
 Env: TEMPORAL_CODEC_AUTH.

-### temporal workflow cancel: Cancel a Workflow Execution.
+### temporal workflow cancel: Cancel a Workflow Execution

 The `temporal workflow cancel` command is used to cancel a [Workflow Execution](/concepts/what-is-a-workflow-execution).
 Canceling a running Workflow Execution records a `WorkflowExecutionCancelRequested` event in the Event History.
 A new